-Welcome to the official website of the IEEE Task Force on Learning for Structured Data (LEARN4SD) promoted by the IEEE Technical Committee on Neural Networks.
+Welcome to the official website of the IEEE Task Force on Learning for Graphs (LG) promoted by the IEEE Technical Committee on Neural Networks.
+The task force, originally named as IEEE Task Force on Structured Data (LEARN4SD), was formed in 2020.
+It is updated to the new name Learning for Graphs in 2023.

-Structured data (e.g. sequences, trees and graphs) are a natural representation for compound information made of atomic information pieces, i.e. the nodes (and their labels), and their relationships represented by the edges (and their labels).
+Graph data are a natural representation for compound information made of atomic information pieces, i.e. the nodes (and their labels), and their relationships represented by the edges (and their labels).

 Graphs are the most general and complex form of structured data, which allow to represent networks of interacting elements, e.g. social or metabolomics graphs, as well as data where topological variations define important and interesting properties, e.g. molecular compounds.